rustico/lambada/README.rst

     ├── config.yaml
     ├── requirements.txt
-    ├── lambda-test
+    ├── lambda-A
     │   ├── config.yaml
     │   ├── README.md
     │   ├── requirements.txt
     │   └── service.py
+    ├── lambda-B
+    │   ├── config.yaml
+    │   ├── README.md
+    │   ├── requirements.txt
+    │   └── service.py
+    ├── requirements.txt
     └── README.md

-We run the commands in the root directory.
+And we need to execute the commands in the parent directory and specify the directory of the lambda with ``-d``.

 ::

-    $ qlambda run -d lambda-generador_partidos
+    $ qlambda run -d lambda-A
+    $ qlambda deploy -d lambda-A -c config.prod.yaml
+    $ qlambda invoke -d lambda-A -c config.prod.yaml

 How to use it
 -------------